-Crying Child That Is Not Acting Normally
+Crying Child Who Is Not Acting Normally

 Signs of pain

-A baby who is in pain may:
+Along with crying, a baby who is in pain may:

 - Have a furrowed brow, wrinkled forehead, or closed eyes.

-Minor injuries or illnesses that can cause a child to cry
+Minor injuries or illnesses that can cause a child to cry include:

-- A piece of hair wrapped around a finger, a toe, or the penis
+- A piece of hair wrapped around a finger, a toe, or the penis.

-- A fall (or being dropped) that causes a small bruise or scratch
+- A fall (or being dropped) that causes a small bruise or scratch.

-- A broken collarbone (fractured clavicle)
+- A broken collarbone (fractured clavicle).

 - An eyelash or other object in the eye.
 Look for one eye that is red and tearing more than the other eye.
 An eyelash in the eye may scratch the clear covering (cornea) over the colored part of the eye, causing a corneal abrasion.